Pass struct Parameter

 The size of the field value must match the C++ data member size.

-Return MATLAB struct
+Return MATLAB struct Example

 This example shows how to configure an interface to functions that return a struct

-as either a C++ struct of type A
+as either a C++ struct of type A or as a MATLAB struct.

-Display Help for struct
+Display Help for struct Example

 Suppose that you have an interface defined by this code with functions

-and returnMATLABStruct
+returnClib and returnMATLABStruct that

-return a struct A
+return a struct A.

 struct A { int I; };